How to Tell if Your Baby is Too Sick for Daycare

 Colds vs Allergies

 Day-care centers often reject a coughing, sneezing child because of a cold when it’s really an allergy that is not contagious to playmates and is no more than a nuisance to the child.
 How to tell a cold from an allergy?
-Back to the telltale nasal secrections.
+Back to the telltale nasal secretions.
 Allergic noses are clear and watery, they run and drip and are accompanied by other allergic signs: watery eyes, wheezing, a past history of allergies and the fact that it’s hay fever season.
 The nasal drainage from a cold is too thick to run; it dangles.
 Also, with a cold there are other signs of infection such as fever.
 In general, allergic children are noisy (sneezy and wheezy), yet they don’t act sick.
 They are not contagious and not too sick to attend daycare.
-Children with colds act sluggish, mopey, or cranzy and may be contagious.
+Children with colds act sluggish, mopey, or cranky and may be contagious.

 While most colds end the cough still lingers, keeping babies out of daycare and parents out of work.
 But all coughs are not automatically stay-home illnesses.
 A dry, hacking cough that neither awakens baby nor is associated with fever, pain, difficulty breathing or other cold signs is not a reason for quarantine.
 These nuisance-type coughs linger on for two weeks, are rarely contagious, and seldom bother the child or her mates, who themselves may also be coughing.
 Then there’s the baby who coughs a lot at night but seems well during the day except for annoying throat-clearing sounds and may have several similar episodes during the allergy season.
 This child suffers from postnasal drip, she is noncontagious, and this seldom is a reason to stay home from daycare.